Drive against encroachments: 80 shops demolished in Faisalabad

 FAISALABAD: Deputy Commissioner Muhammad Ali and CPO Sohail Chaudhry on Monday visited Kutchehry Bazaar, Jhang Bazaar, other bazaars of Chowk Clock Tower and Gumti Chowk to review the implementation on anti-encroachment drive.

 He said that in collaboration with the Department of Civil Defence, Metropolitan Corporation, police and other departments operation clean up was under way.
-Deputy Commissioner Muhammad Ali said that greenbelts had also been relinquished from the occupation of mafia on Jaranwala Road and other roads.
+He said that greenbelts had also been relinquished from the occupation of mafia on Jaranwala Road and other roads.

 He said that shops and encroachments had been removed from various areas by conducting operations.
 The deputy commissioner said that as per the directions of the Supreme Court of Pakistan, the operation against the land grabbers was being ensured and no one would be allowed to occupy government lands illegally.